The nicotine in tobacco can be addictive like alcohol, cocaine, and morphine.

 Tobacco is a plant grown for its leaves, which are smoked, chewed, or sniffed.

-- Millions of people in the U.S. have been able to quit smoking.
-Although the number of cigarette smokers in the U.S. has dropped in recent years, the number of smokeless tobacco users has steadily increased.
+Millions of people in the United States have been able to quit smoking.
+Although the number of cigarette smokers in the United States has dropped in recent years, the number of smokeless tobacco users has steadily increased.
 Smokeless tobacco products are either placed in the mouth, cheek, or lip and sucked or chewed on, or placed in the nasal passage.
-The nicotine in these products is absorbed at the same rate as smoking tobacco, and addiction is still very strong.
+The nicotine in these products is absorbed at the same rate as smoking tobacco, and the potential for addiction is still very strong.

 Both smoking and smokeless tobacco use carry many health risks.